GenAI in Tech & Cyber Due Diligence: 10 Practical Uses That Don't Require You to Sacrifice Data Control

 The firms capturing the most value from GenAI in due diligence are not the ones with the most advanced tools.
 They're the ones with the clearest governance frameworks: which tools are approved before the deal, where data can flow, who reviews AI outputs, and how exceptions are escalated.

-The full Intelligence Brief, covering the complete use case matrix with data governance controls, a GenAI tool evaluation framework, a deal-stage adoption roadmap, and a ready-to-use AI governance policy template for deal teams, is available below.
+The full Intelligence Brief covers the complete use case matrix with data governance controls, a GenAI tool evaluation framework, a deal-stage adoption roadmap, and a ready-to-use AI governance policy template for deal teams.

 Download the GenAI Due Diligence Intelligence Brief